A variant of Horn's problem and derivative principle: Concluding remarks

 \section{Concluding remarks}

 In this paper, we investigate a variant of Horn's problem, i.e., we identify the pdf of the diagonals of the sum of two random Hermitian matrices with given spectra.
-We then use it, together with \emph{derivative principle}, to re-derive the pdf of the eigenvalues of the sum of two random Hermitian matrices with given spectra.
-This recovers Zuber's recent results on the pdf of the eigenvalues of two random Hermitian matrices with given spectra.
-Then we apply these results further to derive the analytical expressions of eigenvalues of the sum of two random Hermitian matrices from $\rG\rU\rE(n)$ or Wishart ensemble by derivative principle, respectively.
-We also investigate the statistics of exponential of random matrices and connect them with Golden-Thompson inequality, and partly answer a question proposed by Forrester.
+We then use it, together with the \emph{derivative principle}, to re-derive the pdf of the eigenvalues of the sum of two random Hermitian matrices with given spectra.
+Zuber's recent results on the same problem can be also recovered.
+We then apply these results further to derive the analytical expressions of eigenvalues of the sum of two random Hermitian matrices from $\rG\rU\rE(n)$ or Wishart ensemble by derivative principle, respectively.
+We also investigate the statistics of exponential of random matrices and connect them with Golden-Thompson inequality, and partially answer a question proposed by Forrester.
 The results obtained are also employed to analyze quantum Jensen-Shannon divergence between two unitary orbits with their prescribed spectra and quantum coherence of mixture of two unitary orbits.
 Although these applications in quantum information theory are just around 2-dimensional space, we believe our methods used in the present work can be extended to higher dimensional space.